philgyford/django-spectator/README.rst

 While ``spectator.core`` is required, you can omit either ``spectator.events`` or ``spectator.reading`` if you only want to use one of them.

+``imagekit`` is required to handle uploaded publication cover and event ticket images.

 Run migrations::